jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 ***

-1: Ensure that you have admin access tokens for both the source and target instances.
+1. Ensure that you have admin access tokens for both the source and target instances.
 You'll have to use an admin access token and not an Admin username and password.

-2: Install JFrog CLI on any machine that has access to both the source and the target instances using the steps described [here](broken-reference).
+2. Install JFrog CLI on any machine that has access to both the source and the target instances using the steps described [here](#installing-jfrog-cli-on-a-machine-with-network-access-to-the-source-and-target-machines).
 Make sure to use the admin access tokens and not an admin username and password when configuring the connection details of the source and the target.

-3: Run the following command to merge all the projects and repositories from the source to the target instance.
+3. Run the following command to merge all the projects and repositories from the source to the target instance.

 ```sh
 jf rt transfer-config-merge source-server target-server